Contents

 This value is in output units

-point connectors need to be added.
-Those connectors are cylinders.
-The
+only touch in one point connectors need to be added.
+Those connectors

-radius, 0 would mean no connection
+their maximal radius, 0 would mean no connection.

 - Curvature radius: controls the radius of the